It's like having a pharmacist for a best friend

 Abdominal (stomach) conditions: Like other narcotic medications, fentanyl may make the diagnosis of abdominal conditions more difficult or it may worsen these conditions.
 If you have a history of abdominal problems, such as slow movement of material through the digestive system, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Accidental use: Accidental ingestion or use of as little as one dose of fentanyl, in someone who it has not been prescribed for, can lead to a fatal overdose.
 Children are especially at risk.
 Keep this medication out of sight and reach of children.
+If a child accidentally ingests this medication, get immediate medical help.

-Alcohol and other medications that cause drowsiness: Do not combine this medication with alcohol or other medications (e.g., antidepressants, sleeping pills, anxiety medications) that cause drowsiness, since additive drowsiness, sedation, coma, and possibly death can occur.
+Alcohol and other medications that cause drowsiness: Do not combine this medication with alcohol or other medications (e.g., antidepressants, sleeping pills, anxiety medications) that cause drowsiness, since additional drowsiness, sedation, coma, and possibly death can occur.

 Blood pressure: Fentanyl can cause low blood pressure or make low blood pressure worse.
 If you experience severe dizziness, especially when standing from a lying or sitting position, contact your doctor.